-Gas plant competiveness is increasing04 May, 2015
+Gas plant competiveness is increasing

 Over the last five years, European coal plants have developed a substantial variable cost advantage over gas plants.
 This has been driven by relative weakness in coal and carbon prices over a period where gas hub prices have been supported by oil-linkage.

 But coal’s competitive advantage has suffered a pronounced decline since summer 2014.
 A growing global oversupply of LNG and falling oil prices have driven down European gas hub prices.
 This is reducing the variable cost gap between gas and coal plant.

 Looking ahead, this trend of increasing gas plant competitiveness may continue.
 Europe is set to absorb higher volumes of LNG as a market of last resort for surplus cargoes.
 This may tip the European gas market into pronounced oversupply.
 In this environment CCGTs play a key role in soaking up surplus hub gas, meaning higher plant load factors and margins.